Arch West: Career

 He began his career at Standard Brands, where he worked as a traveling sales representative.

 West then switched careers to advertising, based in New York City.
 His early portfolio included the Jell-O ad campaign.

 Arch West joined the staff of the Frito Company, now called Frito-Lay, in 1960.
 (Pepsi acquired Frito-Lay in 1965.)
 West is widely credited for the invention and development of one of the company's signature products, Doritos.
 According to West's daughter, Jana Hacker, West first envisioned the idea of Doritos in the early 1960s while working as Frito's vice president of marketing.
 West was vacationing with his family in San Diego, California, in 1961, when he noticed customers at a small, roadside restaurant eating corn chips that had been deep fried.
 West reportedly enjoyed the taste of this type of snack food.

 Almost simultaneously, Frito merged with the H.W.
 Lay Company in 1961.
 West pitched the idea for Doritos soon after.
 His colleagues at Frito-Lay were initially not enthusiastic about his idea for a snack food made from tortilla chips.
 However, West conducted market research and development which revealed a potential market for his proposed snack.
 The company produced the first Doritos chips in 1964.
 West developed the snack as a triangle-shaped, crispy tortilla chip flavored with chilli and cheese.
 The shape and signature orange color of the chips were inspired by West's fraternity at Franklin, Kappa Delta Rho.
 The first flavors of Doritos were corn and taco and an early television commercial called Doritos "a swinging, Latin sort of snack."
-Author Andrew F. Smith noted West's credited contributions to Doritos in his 2006 book, Encyclopedia of Junk Food and Fast Food.
+The food historian Andrew F. Smith noted West's credited contributions to Doritos in his 2006 book, Encyclopedia of Junk Food and Fast Food.

 West also had a hand in the marketing of Pace salsas and picante sauces.
 He was a longtime friend of Dave Pace, the founder of Pace Foods.
 West suggested that Pace's products be displayed on the same grocery aisle as the chips, rather than with ketchup.
 The move quickly increased sales of Pace products.

 West retired from his position as vice president of marketing at Frito-Lay in 1971.